The City of Ashland adopted the 2021-2041 Housing Capacity Analysis (HCA) on August 17, 2021.

 - Housing Strategy.
 The Housing Strategy will identify “how” to address identified housing needs.
 The Housing Strategy will recommend policies to meet the identified needs in ways that will provide housing choice for Ashland’s residents.

 The Oregon Legislature appropriated funds to the Oregon Department of Land Conservation and Development (DLCD) for the purpose of providing technical assistance to local governments in increasing the affordability of housing within areas experiencing severe rent burden.
 As approximately 34% of renter households in Ashland experience severe rent burden the City of Ashland qualified for funding assistance from DLCD to update the City's 2012 Housing Needs Assessment.
-Through partnering with DLCD, EcoNorthwest, and the City of Ashland will be able to update housing needs projections addressing housing types and price levels, residential land needs, and identification of measures for accommodating needed housing.
-This project is expected to be completed by June 30, 2021.
+Through partnering with DLCD, EcoNorthwest, and the City of Ashland was able to update housing needs projections addressing housing types and price levels, residential land needs, and identification of measures for accommodating needed housing.

 - City Council - Public Hearing and First Reading: 8/03 at 6:00-9:00